LiveRamp/factable/README.rst

     #
     # Now try publishing Quotes again.
 Note that both views update with new counts, as expected.

-    # Clear the backfill, by simply removing its label from its extractor shards.
+    # Clear the backfill, by simply removing the label from its extractor shards.
     $ ~/go/bin/gazctl shards edit -l app.factable.dev/backfill=sure-pony
     INFO[0005] successfully applied                          rev=122

-    # Confirm it's no longer listed.
-    $ ~/go/bin/factctl backfill list
-    INFO[0000] no shards in need of back-fill

 Architecture